-One of the best things I’ve done for my reading life this past year was create a reading bucket list.
+One of the best things I’ve done for my reading life this past year was create a book bucket list.
+I love the idea of a reading bucket list to prioritize that nagging, back-of-mind list of books to read before you die that everyone seems to have.

-The list includes 50 books that I know I want to read…someday.
+My list includes 50 bucket list books to read in my lifetime.
+These are books that I know I want to read…someday.
 Before I die.
 Most of them are books that have been around for a while.
 A few are newer, and I included them because I felt I might put off reading them, for various reasons.

 (For example: Hunger by Roxane Gay.
-This was just published last year and I knew I wanted to read it.
+This was just published in 2017 and I knew I wanted to read it.
 However, I typically put off non-fiction in favor of fiction.
 Adding it to my list helped me prioritize it.)

-The idea for this list sprang from the many lists floating around with “books you must read before you die!”
+The idea for a manageable list of books to read in my lifetime sprang from the many lists floating around with “books to read before you die!”
 Some of these include as many as 1,000 titles!

 Considering that I’m likely to only read maybe another 2,500 books (if I’m lucky) before I die, these lists feel prescriptive, discouraging, and unhelpful.
 And, to be frank, kind of boring.